 Family Bonding Questions

-Next, these creative questions NEVER fail to get the conversation flowing!
+Next, these creative bonding questions for family NEVER fail to get the conversation flowing!

 39. Would You Rather

 Check out this ultimate questions list for this or that to see what ordinary or outrageous thing your family members would pick.

 40. Never Have I Ever